dvddarias/telegram-requester/readme.md

 ---

-`requests`: *list*.
-Requests that can be triggered with commands.
-Each request object can have the following options:
+`commands`: *list*.
+Commands that can trigger HTTP requests.
+Each command object can have the following options:

 - `name`: *string*.
-This is the name of the command in telegram, and the id of the request, it must be unique.
+This is the name of the command in telegram, and the id of the request/command, it must be unique.
 - `help`: *string*.
 The help message explaining what this command does, it is shown on `/help`.
 - `response`: *list*.
 Parts of the http response that will be included on the response to the command, the possible options are: `"http_code", "params", "body", "headers"`.
 To skip the response do not include this key.
 - `broadcast`: *list*.
 Parts of the http response that will be broadcasted to the channel list in the `channels` option, the possible options are: `"http_code", "params", "body", "headers", "username"`.
 To skip broadcasting to the channels do not include this key.